lgblgblgb/xemu/README.md

 `make set-arch TO=native`

+Resulting binaries will have the "extension" of .native, but you can forgot that of course, it's just for the ability to be able to build for multiple architectures (ie for Windows it will have .win32).

 ## Compilation for Windows

 To be able to compile emulators for Windows, you must have a Linux (or probably other UNIX-like system) with suitable cross-compiler able to generate Windows binaries.
-You also need the S
+You also need the SDL2 (at least 2.0.2, 2.0.4 is recommended!) stuffs installed, and arch/Makefile.win32 is possible modified for proper settings.

 First, you need to select "architecture" to win32 with this command: